asselapathirana/mvmon/README_deploy.txt

 git push pubsrv publicmain:main git push secsrv privatmain:main

-# use deploy.bash to automatically update both the branches on the upstreams
+# use deploy.bash to automatically update both the branches and deploy to the servers

 # developing